Chronic fatigue syndrome (ME)

 However, having chronic fatigue doesn’t mean you can’t make new friends or keep in touch with old ones.
 Luckily technology means you can stay social without exerting yourself too much:

 - Make friends online – using community boards or chat rooms to make friends can be done from your computer.
+Why not join our discussion boards here on The Mix?
+We’ve also got an article on how to make friends online here.

 - Call your friends – no body movement involved and you can have a catch-up.

-- Text your friends– If having a full on conversation feels too much for you send them a text asking how they are.
+- Text your friends – If having a full on conversation feels too much for you, send them a text asking how they are.

 - Invite your friends to you – If you’ve got the energy to see them but can’t cope with leaving your house, invite friends over to watch a film.